Mission Sustainability: Population Vs Planet

 Watch the episode to get in-depth information and expert opinion on how education and environment impact population explosion:

-Mobius Foundation is releasing a detailed documentary on ‘RUNNING DRY: POPULATION AND WATER CRISIS’ as the 8th series to address the impending shortage of water crisis faced by India.
+Mobius Foundation is releasing a detailed documentary on ‘RUNNING DRY: POPULATION AND WATER CRISIS’ as the 6th episode to address the impending shortage of water crisis faced by India.
 It caters to the problems at the front as well as the changes we need to bring about.

 Water stands as the raw material for every function that takes place in our lives.
 The change in our lifestyles with the onset of overpopulation and climate change has stressed the water resources.
 Water covers nearly 70% of the Earth’s surface, but only 2.5% of it is freshwater, and less than 1% is suitable for human consumption.
 Today, one in every three people lacks access to safe drinking water.